 The Summit 2 valve is an air intake valve made with long-lasting benefits in mind.
 It will allow an intake of air with every pump session, without it being a tiresome chore.
 This makes it ideal to use either a hand pump or an electric pump on the Outcast OSG Striker Raft.

 Should you, your child or your pet break the valve, an inexpensive replacement is readily available from Outcast.
-What’s more, you do not need a technician to repair the valve.
+What’s more, you do not need a technician to repair the valve of the Outcast OSG Striker.
 All it takes is reading the Outcast OSG Striker Raft’s instruction manual and you are good to go.

 As an angler, you would know that you are never assured of the water situation, especially if you are doing rapid streams, rivers, and open lakes.
 That is why the Outcast OSG Striker Raft’s self-bailing floor is a welcome feature.